Top Everest Tips

 1. Choose your Expedition Company carefully

 Don’t be blasé about this.
 Its your life and climbing Everest is dangerous stuff.
 So research the company you intend to go with, make sure they know what they are doing.
 There are many great companies offering expedition packages, but there are also a bunch of charlatans out there too.
-The key things to look out for are…
+Key things to look for are…

 – Do they have a good reputation among folks who have climbed with them in the past.